- Why traveling to Latvia?

 One of the greatest events is our unique celebration of the summer solstice.
 It is called “Līgo” (on 23rd June) and “Jāņi” (on 24th June).
 These are public holidays here.
 It is always an unforgettable experience you won’t find anywhere else in the World.

 New Year’s celebration is nothing compared to the scale of this ancient pagan fest in Latvia.
-Latvians leave cities during these holidays.
+Latvians leave cities during summer solstice time.
 We go to the countryside – to our roots.
 We light up bonfires, follow ancient traditions and stay awake the shortest night of the year.

-In summer solstice the Sun sets around 10:30 p.m.
+In the summer solstice the Sun sets around 10:30 p.m.
 The sunrise is at 4:30 a.m.
-Mid-summer is the time of the peak fertility.
-Thus Latvians have a “weird” tradition to go looking for the “flower of fern” in the shortest night.
-Hence nine months after these dates we normally have a huge boost in births!
+Mid-summer is the time of the nature’s peak fertility.
+Hence Latvians have a “weird” tradition to look for the “flower of fern” during our shortest night.
+This is why nine months pased this event we normally have a huge boost in births!

 Singing and Dancing Festival

 Latvians are keen singers and dancers.
 If you are lucky you can also come to our unique UNESCO recognized Singing and Dancing Festival.
 It is held only once in every five years.
-The next one is in the first week of July 2018.
-Hurry up!
+The next one is in the first week of July 2023.

 #2: Hiking trails

 There are no mountains in Latvia.
 Thus you cannot expect many steep elevations and descents.
-Latvia offers you something quite different and amazing.
-It is hiking along the gorgeous coast of the Baltic sea and Riga Bay.
+Latvia offers you something quite different yet amazing.
+It is hiking along the gorgeous coast of the Baltic sea and the Gulf of Riga.
 You can also go hiking in pristine woodlands and natural bogs.

 #3: Kayaking & Canoeing Trips